-Once you have chosen a responsive portfolio builder and built your portfolio, we urge you to do a set of checks: namely, look at your portfolio on all the devices that you have lying around; see how it looks on a phone, on a tablet, on a desktop with a large screen, as well as a tinier laptop.
-Also, check how it functions on different browsers like Chrome and Firefox.
+Once you have chosen a responsive portfolio builder and built your portfolio, do a set of checks.
+Look at your portfolio on all the devices that you have lying around.
+See how it looks on a phone, on a tablet, on a desktop with a large screen, as well as a laptop.
+Check how it functions on different browsers like Chrome and Firefox.

 It's vital to keep your portfolio updated as often as possible.
-Whenever you publish, you should be looking to update your portfolio.
+Whenever you publish, you should update your portfolio.

 That is because your most recent work will likely be the most relevant.
-And potential clients will want to look at your latest writing, not work written years ago.
+And potential clients will want to look at your latest writing.

-Another more selfish reason to keep your portfolio up-to-date is that, in all likelihood, you're probably improving your writing.
-Yes, it's possible that your best writing is behind you, but I'd like to think that the more we work on our craft, the better we get at it.
-And your portfolio has to have your best writing!
+In all likelihood, you're also probably improving in your writing.
+I'd like to think that the more we work on our craft, the better we get at it.
+And, online writing portfolios must have your best writing.

-That said, keeping your portfolio updated is frightfully hard, especially with regular writing work keeping you busy.
+But, keeping your portfolio updated is hard, especially with regular writing work keeping you busy.
 And some writers are particularly prolific, which would mean updating their portfolios weekly!
-In fact, I know of writers who write two or three pieces every day!
-They would have to remember to update their portfolios, find their articles online, and then add them to their portfolio daily or weekly!
-Unrealistic.

-That's where a service like Authory that automatically updates your portfolio is like manna from heaven.
+That's where a service like Authory -- that automatically updates your portfolio comes in.